mahmoudaboueleneen/FinalProject-14-UA07/README.md

     ![Discord Notification](./docs/images/discord.png)

-## Local Development with Docker Compose
+<h2 id="local-development-with-docker-compose">🐳 Local Development with Docker Compose</h2>

 This project uses Docker Compose to run the entire system locally for development purposes.
 In each microservice folder (e.g. `services/users`, `services/transactions`, etc.), there is a `docker-compose.yml` file that defines the service and its dependencies (e.g. its database, cache).
 This can be used to run each microservice independently for development and testing purposes if the microservice does not depend on other microservices or on the message queue.